openphacts/BridgeDb_Old/README.txt

 If local additions that should not become general usage (such as commercial uriPatterns) the suggested approach is to change the code to use multiple dataSource files.
+  Note: This file is NOT effected by local.properties

 DataSource.owl
 --------------
 Ontology of above file.